CAAPIM/Xamarin-MAS-Foundation/README.md

 ## What's in this Release

-**NOTE**: This version is for **evaluation purposes only** and is not supported by CA Technologies.
-Documentation is a work in progress.

 In this release, you get **MASFoundation** -- the core MAS framework that handles the communication and authentication layer.
 With MASFoundation you can quickly build secure Xamarin apps using these built-in features:

 - Authenticate with: